-Tim's many other credits include the set for LA CAGE AUX FOLLES in the West End, on Broadway (where he received a Tony Nomination for Best Scenic Design) and on a major US tour, EDUCATING RITA directed by Tamara Harvey at the Menier Chocolate Factory, TOP GIRLS at Chichester Festival Theatre and the Trafalgar Studios, THE BIG FELLAH at the Lyric Hammersmith and in Dublin and A DISH OF TEA WITH DR JOHNSON at Edinburgh all for Max Stafford-Clark and Out of Joint, THE RELUCTANT DEBUTANTE with Jane Asher and the set for SWEET CHARITY at the Menier Chocolate Factory and Theatre Royal Haymarket.
+His many other designs include the set for La Cage Aux Folles in the West End, on Broadway (where he received a Tony Nomination for Best Scenic Design) and on a major US tour, Educating Rita directed by Tamara Harvey at the Menier Chocolate Factory, Top Girls at Chichester Festival Theatre and the Trafalgar Studios, The Reluctant Debutante with Jane Asher and the set for Sweet Charity with Tamzin Outhwaite at the Menier Chocolate Factory and Theatre Royal Haymarket.

-Previous work includes THE PHILANTHROPIST with Matthew Broderick directed by David Grindley at the Roundabout Theatre in New York, Trevor Griffiths' epic play A NEW WORLD - A LIFE OF THOMAS PAINE directed by Dominic Dromgoole at Shakespeare's Globe, a national tour of the First World War play FOR KING AND COUNTRY and for Terry Johnson, the farce ROOKERY NOOK at the Menier Chocolate Factory.
+Previous work includes The Philanthropist with Matthew Broderick directed by David Grindley at the Roundabout Theatre in New York, Trevor Griffiths' epic A New World - The Life of Thomas Paine directed by Dominic Dromgoole at Shakespeare's Globe, a national tour of For King and Country and for Terry Johnson, the farce Rookery Nook at the Menier Chocolate Factory.

-Extensive earlier work includes DEAD FUNNY directed by Loveday Ingram (Chichester Festival Theatre), SINGLE SPIES (Theatre Royal Bath) and HAVING A BALL (Birmingham Rep and tour), three productions for Rupert Goold - PRIVATES OF PARADE (Stoke), THE COLONEL BIRD (The Gate, Notting Hill) and BROKEN GLASS (Palace, Watford and Salisbury Playhouse) - DOUBLE CROSS and THE MARQUISE both directed by Guy Retallack, MARTHA, JOSIE AND THE CHINESE ELVIS, THE CIRCLE for Mark Rosenblatt (Oxford Stage Company), WHAT YOU GET AND WHAT YOU EXPECT directed by Thierry Harcourt (Lyric, Hammersmith), WHO'S AFRAID OF VIRGINIA WOOLF (Yvonne Arnaud, Guildford), THE SIGNALMAN and THE PIT AND THE PENDULUM (both Theatre Royal, Windsor), ROOTS (Oxford Stage Company and Palace Watford, nominated for Barclays TMA Best Design Awards 1998), JEFFREY directed by Tim Luscombe (Greenwich), national tours of RELATIVELY SPEAKING directed by Robin Herford, THE IMPORTANCE OF BEING EARNEST, THE DECORATOR, CANDIDA, A MOMENT OF WEAKNESS and HOW THE OTHER HALF LOVES, GOODBYE TO THE HILL (Liverpool) and THE TAMING OF THE SHREW, RICHARDS lll and KING LEAR - all three for the Ludlow Festival.
+Extensive earlier work includes Dead Funny directed by Loveday Ingram (Chichester Festival Theatre), Single Spies (Theatre Royal Bath) and Having A Ball (Birmingham Rep and tour), three productions for Rupert Goold - Privates on Parade (Stoke), The Colonel Bird (The Gate, Notting Hill) and Broken Glass (Palace, Watford and Salisbury Playhouse), Double Cross and The Marquise both directed by Guy Retallack, Martha, Josie and Chinese Elvis, The Circle for Mark Rosenblatt (Oxford Stage Company), What You Get and What You Expect directed by Thierry Harcourt (Lyric, Hammersmith), Who's Afraid of Virginia Woolf?
+(Yvonne Arnaud, Guildford), The Signalman and The Pit and The Pendumlum (both Theatre Royal, Windsor), Roots (Oxford Stage Company and Palace Watford, nominated for Barclays TMA Best Design Awards 1998), Jeffrey directed by Tim Luscombe (Greenwich), Relatively Speaking directed by Robin Herford, The Importance of Being Earnest, The Decorator, Candida, A Moment of Weakness and How The Other Half Loves, Goodbye to the Hill (Liverpool) and The Taming of the Shrew, Richard lll and King Lear - all three for the Ludlow Festival.
 Tim has also been Head of Design at the Thorndike Theatre, Leatherhead where he designed over twenty-five productions.